Rahuketu86/RemoteConnect/README.md

 - Added Code and Pluto as jupyter server proxy
     - Accessible at `Pluto.jl` in notebook or `/pluto` on url
     - Accessible at `Vscodium` in notebook or `/codium` on url
+- Added docserver and bookserver for nbdev and jupyterbook